Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Matchup vs. Dallas

-- The Cowboys are allowing 255.6 passing yards per game this year, the NFL's 21st-ranked pass defense.
+- The 255.6 yards per game the Cowboys are allowing through the air makes them the NFL's 21st-ranked pass defense.

 - The Cowboys have surrendered 24 touchdowns through the air (1.4 per game).
-They are eighth in the NFL in that category.
+They are eighth in the league in that category.

 Recent Performances

-- In last week's matchup with the Rams, Garoppolo completed 71.9 percent of his pass attempts for 316 yards, while tossing one touchdown with two interceptions.

-- Over his last three games, Garoppolo has recorded 638 passing yards (212.7 per game) while connecting on 49 of 67 passes (73.1% completion percentage), with two touchdowns and four interceptions.
+- Over his last three games, Garoppolo has recorded 638 passing yards (212.7 yards per game) while going 49-for-67 (73.1% completion percentage) and throwing two touchdowns and four interceptions.

 Garoppolo's San Francisco Teammates